ctuning/ck-object-detection/docker/README.md

 ### Models

 Our [TensorFlow-Python application](https://github.com/ctuning/ck-tensorflow/blob/master/program/object-detection-tf-py/README.md) supports the following TensorFlow models trained on the COCO 2017 dataset.
 With the exception of a [TensorFlow reimplementation of YOLO v3](https://github.com/YunYang1994/tensorflow-yolov3), all the models come from the [TensorFlow Object Detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
-Note that we report the accuracy reference (mAP in %) on the COCO 2017 dataset (5,000 images).
+Note that we report the accuracy reference (mAP in %) on the COCO 2017 validation dataset (5,000 images).

 | Model | Unique CK Tags (`<tags>`) | Is Custom? | mAP in % |
 | --- | --- | --- | --- |